Whole roasted pumpkin soup without cream

 But trust me, that’s all you’ll need to make this dairy-free pumpkin soup FROM SCRATCH!

-This whole roasted pumpkin soup is also gluten-free.
+This roasted pumpkin soup without stock is also gluten-free.
 It is thickened with simple roasted vegetables and garnished with toasted pumpkin seeds to increase its health benefits and fibre content.

 Video

-Easy – This pumpkin soup without cream uses 6 simple ingredients that you probably already have in your kitchen.
+Easy – This creamy soup without cream uses 6 simple ingredients that you probably already have in your kitchen.
+It is as simple as the celery and carrot soup recipe.

 Delicious – Roasting whole pumpkin, bell peppers, onions and garlic deepens the flavors and colors of the vegetables adding an amazing flavor and a lovely orange tint to the soup that can get you addicted.